This post includes affiliate links.

 Now there are a lot more options available when it comes to postpartum belly wraps.
 Comparatively speaking, using a belly wrap did seem to help though it didn’t completely get rid of the poochy belly.

-I really love the Earth Mama Angel Baby line of postpartum and breastfeeding care products.
+I really love the Earth Mama Angel Baby and Motherlove lines of postpartum and breastfeeding care products.
 We also used their Angel Baby Bottom Balm as our diaper cream of choice.
 I love that their products are natural or organic, safe herbal alternatives that really work.

 Share your comments below about your pregnancy essentials.